LucieFu/uselimemortar/_articles/types-of-lime.md

 ### Non-hydraulic lime / Air lime
 * Air lime sets and hardens using carbon dioxide present in the air (a process called carbonation).
 * Air lime gains less strength over time than hydraulic lime and remains highly permeable.
-* Additives, such as ceramic dust or fly ash, can be added to air lime to give it hydraulicity and strength.
-They are called pozzolan.

 ### Hydraulic lime / Water lime
 * Hydraulic lime needs moisture of the air in addition to carbonation to set (a process  called hydration).